jscriptcoder/Navigation-Deep-Q-Network/Report.md

 A plot of rewards per episode is included to illustrate that the agent is able to receive an average reward (over 100 episodes) of at least +13.
 The submission reports the number of episodes needed to solve the environment.
 ```
 Following I'll present two plots for each solution:
-- First plot shows the rewards during training with a fitted line showing the trend and maxing score achieved by the agent.
+- First plot shows the rewards during training with a fitted line showing the trend and maximum score achieved by the agent.
-- Second plot shows detailed result of the training with information such as moving average score in a rolling window of 100 episodes, at which epoch the agent reached the target score of +13 in the last 100 episodes and the maxium moving average score achieved during training.
+- Second plot shows detailed results of the training with information such as moving average score in a rolling window of 100 episodes, at which epoch the agent reached the target score of +13 in the last 100 episodes and the maximum moving average score achieved during training.

 1. **Vanilla DQN**
 <img src="images/vanilla_dqn_training.png" width="700" title="Vanilla DQN training" />